sireeshreddy/P5-Vehicle-Detection-And-Tracking/README.md

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 As is the case with any computer vision application, the biggest challenge is to identify the ideal parameters.
 Identifying the right colorspace and parameters was tricky as they did not always perform as expected.
 The YUV space gave similar results to the YCrCb colorspce while training.
 However, it did not perform as well on the final test video.
-Also, the train/test data was probably overfitting since the final video does not match the accuracy of 99.5% that was obtained upon testing of the trained model
+Also, the train/test data was probably overfitting since the final video does not match the accuracy of 99.5% that was obtained upon testing of the trained model.

+One other avenue to speedup the pipeline as well as avoid false positives would be to isolate the region of interest to just the lanes in the direction of traffic and ignore cars on the other side of the freeway.

 The biggest hurdle for the current pipeline is the computing time.
 It will have to process the frames in real-time if it has to have any real world application.